NxPKG/khulnasoft-docs/content/cache/how-to/purge-cache/purge-by-tags.md

 You add cache-tags to your web content in `Cache-Tag HTTP` response headers to allow the client and server to pass additional information in requests or responses.
 HTTP headers consist of a specific case-insensitive name followed by a colon `:` and the valid value, for example, `Cache-Tag:tag1,tag2,tag3`.
 Use commas to separate the tags when you want to use multiple cache-tags.

-When your content reaches our edge network, Cloudflare:
+When your content reaches our edge network, Khulnasoft:

 - Removes the `Cache-Tag HTTP` header before sending the response to your website visitor.
-Your end users never see `Cache-Tag HTTP` headers on your Cloudflare-enabled website.
+Your end users never see `Cache-Tag HTTP` headers on your Khulnasoft-enabled website.
 - Removes whitespaces from the header and any before and after cache-tag names: `tag1`, `tag2` and `tag1,tag2` are considered the same.
 - Removes all repeated and trailing commas before applying cache-tags: `tag1,,,tag2` and `tag1,tag2` are considered the same.